sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-1-many-relations/README.md

 ### Foreign Keys

-Databases enforce relationships with columns that are marked as "foreign keys."
+Databases enforce relationships with columns that are marked as foreign keys.
 A foreign key in one table is a primary key in another table.

 ![One author has many blog posts](assets/blog-post-author.png)